-People needing long-term services and supports (LTSS) often require both health-related and personal care services.
-This varies by condition and by the amount of assistance they receive from family and friends.
-They may, for example, need nursing care but also the preparation of meals, help paying bills, and transportation.
+Health-related and personal care service needs vary by condition and by the amount of assistance they receive from family and friends.
+Individuals may, for example, need nursing care but also assistance with the preparation of meals, paying bills, and transportation.
 This is especially true among people with chronic illnesses.

-According to Centers for Disease Control and Prevention data, chronic conditions include arthritis, hypertension, heart disease, diabetes, stroke, cancer, hepatitis, weak or failing kidneys, current asthma, and COPD.
-In 2012 about 86 percent of people age 65 and older had at least one chronic health condition, and 61 percent had two or more.
-For many of these people, the conditions result in functional limitations, requiring some LTSS.
+According to the Centers for Disease Control and Prevention data, chronic conditions include arthritis, hypertension, heart disease, diabetes, stroke, cancer, hepatitis, weak or failing kidneys, current asthma, and COPD.
+Chronic conditions can result in functional limitations, requiring some LTSS.
 While medical insurance will cover services to address acute medical conditions, it does not typically cover personal care, adult day care, homemaker services, or transportation.
-Thus many frail older adults lack the services and supports they need to function independently at home.
+Thus, many frail older adults lack the services and supports they need to function independently at home.

-Integrating health care and long-term services and supports (LTSS)
+Ensuring the coordination and integrated financing of health care and long-term services and supports

 Federal and state governments should proactively incorporate the needs of family caregivers in developing new financing and care delivery models that focus on coordination and quality improvement.

-Good evaluations are needed to identify specific financing mechanisms and delivery systems to serve subgroups of chronically ill individuals who need both ongoing medical care and LTSS, for example, people with physical and/or mental disabilities and those eligible for Medicare or Medicaid (for Medicare policy, see Chapter 7, Health).
+Good evaluations are needed to identify specific financing mechanisms and delivery systems to serve subgroups of chronically ill individuals who need both ongoing medical care and LTSS; for example, people with physical or mental disabilities, or both, and those eligible for Medicare or Medicaid (see also Chapter 7, Health – Health Care Coverage: Medicare).